machuu/machuu.github.io/about.md

 title: About Me | Matt Hoover
 short_title: About me
 layout: page
-content_meta: "Matt Hoover is a Test/DevOps Engineer near Durham, NC"
+content_meta: "Matt Hoover is a Release/Platform Engineer in NC"
 published: false

 redirect_from: